Funding for these projects came from the NSW Government Coast and estuary management program.

 This project will involve sediment and weed removal to enhance coastal saltmarsh and mangroves in Tarban Creek.
 Sediment and weed removal works will focus on reinstating the natural substrate as far as practical to allow for optimum tidal regimes for the saltmarsh and mangroves.

-Implementation of management action 12 Kempsey CZMP Grassy Head option C
+Implementation of management action 12 Kempsey coastal zone management plan (CZMP) Grassy Head option C

 Recent coastal processes and community usage has damaged existing beach access provisions and is impacting on coastal environmental values.
-This project will result in improved and safer beach access for the general community and holiday park visitors, reduced environmental impacts such as dune destabilisation and native vegetation damage.
+This project will result in improved and safer beach access for the general community and holiday park visitors and reduced environmental impacts such as dune destabilisation and native vegetation damage.

 Lake Macquarie City Council